Riya1608/pip-gui-1/README.md

 # PIP_GUI
-A GUI framework for PIP developed using PyQt4
+A GUI framework for PIP which is developed using PyQt4